 What is the LEGS approach?

-The LEGS Approach focuses on supporting the livelihoods of livestock keepers before, during and following a crisis.
-It is based on three objectives affecting livelihoods in crisis-affected communities:
+The LEGS approach focuses on supporting the livelihoods of livestock keepers before, during and following a crisis.
+LEGS technical interventions support crisis-affected communities to:

-LEGS guides practitioners through four key stages of response planning and implementation:
+LEGS guides practitioners through four key stages of emergency response planning:

 There are participatory tools to help the user to work through each stage, including the Participatory Response Identification Matrix (PRIM), which is used to facilitate discussion and planning among stakeholders—including representatives from affected communities—to determine the most appropriate, timely and feasible options to support livestock keepers in any particular crisis.

-LEGS discusses key issues, including cross-cutting themes such as gender and protection, for each possible technical intervention.
+LEGS discusses the eight principles in relation to each of the six technical interventions.
 LEGS also provides a review of the advantages and disadvantages of various sub-options, and a decision tree to highlight key questions that need to be addressed.
 These are followed by specific standards, key actions and guidance notes for each intervention and option.

 Does LEGS intervene in emergencies?